 Returning to W-2 Employer Full-Time Employer QUESTION

-I will be returning to full-time W2 employment in June which is why I will be getting the max contribution to my solo 401k plan in while I’m still self-employed.
+I will be returning to full-time W2 employment in June which is why I will be getting the max contribution to my solo 401k plan while I’m still self-employed.
 Once I have the W2 job, can I still keep my solo401k active and contribute as usual as long as I make some sort of part-time income with my LLC ?
-If so what is the minimum amount of income I must make in my self-employed business to still qualify ?
+If so, what is the minimum amount of income I must make in my self-employed business to still qualify?

 To answer your first question, yes provided that your ability to contribute is always a function of your self-employment income.
 For your second question, there is no minimum (e.g. you could be “breaking even” in your self-employed business) but of course your ability to contribute is based on your self-employment income (e.g. if you have no self-employment income then you can’t contribute).

 Do I need to also create an LLC or entity for the sake of the Solo 401K, or just give it a “name”?

 No you don’t need to create an LLC for the Solo 401k.
 You need to be self-employed but you don’t have to have a legal entity for your self-employed business.
 For example, you can be a contractor and file a schedule C.